threatjammer/markdown-blog/why-threatjammer.md

 When we face the detection of a threat, we must be aware of the following challenges:
 - What was valid for detecting a threat yesterday may not be valid today: the **time** variable is critical.
-- Threat detection is a multi-factor problem: A multi-factor assessment function reduces errors, mainly False Positives and Negatives.
+- Threat detection is a **multi-factor** problem: A multi-factor assessment function reduces errors, mainly False Positives and Negatives.
-- Data quality is critical.
+- **Data quality is critical**.
 It is more important to have good data than big data.

 ## What's so special about it?